Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/VPC-Peering-with-security-group-configuration.md

 ## Task 1: Create Two VPCs

 1. **Navigate to the VPC service**
-   - In the AWS Management Console, search for "VPC" or find it under the "Networking & Content Delivery" section.
+   - In the AWS Management Console, search for "VPC".

-3. **Click on "Your VPCs" in the left navigation pane**
    - Once in the VPC dashboard, locate and click on "Your VPCs" in the left navigation pane.

 4. **Create VPC-A**